StemTBioinf/ChIP_and_ATAC-seq_workshop-2019/index.md

 #SBATCH -J 'makeTagDirectories' # name of the job
 #SBATCH -o 'makeTagDirectories%j.out' # stdout log file
 #SBATCH -e 'makeTagDirectories%j.err' # stderr log file
-#SBATCH -p dell # which partition to use

 # A script that preprocesses the ChIP samples.